Which? brand refresh

 The full wordmark and how it works with the secondary colour palette

 Below you can see how we are starting to roll out new brand imagery, icons and illustrations across the Which? website and app.
+You can also see how we are positioning the benefits of becoming a Which? member.

 A little more detail into our type specifications.